AlexHarker/FrameLib/Documentation/Max Documentation/README.md

 A large part of the project uses Python to generate and parse XML files as well as form `.json` and `.txt` references.
 MacOS version 10.14 and lower come preinstalled with Python 2 but this project is written using Python 3.
 As such, you will need to install a new version of Python **that is greater than or equal to Python 3.5**.

-THe easiest way to do this is to use a package manager like `brew` or `macports` which not only manage the install and updates but will create all the useful symlinks and aliases for the python executables and pip.
+The easiest way to do this is to use a package manager like `brew` or `macports` which not only manage the install and updates but will create all the useful symlinks and aliases for the python executables and pip.

 The website and guide on installing brew can be found here:

 https://brew.sh

 If you don't want to install `brew` to manage your python install, or you already have it managed another way then you will need to make sure that python version 3 can be called by invoking the command `python3` from your terminal.

-Once you have Python configured you will need to install the FrameLibDocs package using `pip`.
-Usually, `pip` for your Python 3 installation is aliased to the command `pip3` so the following commands refer to that usage.

-`cd` into FrameLib/Documentation/Max Documentation `pip3 install -e FrameLibDocs`

-This installs the FrameLibDocs in an editable mode, meaning you can make edits to the package for your own purpose without having to reinstall it everytime a change is made.
-If you aren't interested in making changes then you can simply run the command and forget about it.

 ### Building